Estimation for high-frequency data under parametric market microstructure noise: Proofs

-We turn out to $III$, which is slightly more complicated to deal with.
+We turn to $III$, which is slightly more complicated to deal with.
 We decompose the increment of the second asset in three parts and rewrite $III$ as

-As a result of (\ref{thetahat}), along with Remark 5 (p.
-25) and Lemma 8 (p.
-31) in \cite{potiron2017estimation}, it suffices to show that

-The problem with the first term in (\ref{proof201710311123}) is that it is not adapted to a simple filtration.
+The problem with $III_A$ is that it is not adapted to a simple filtration.
 To circumvent this difficulty, we need to rearrange the terms of the sum again.
 We follow \cite{potiron2017estimation} (Section 4.3) and we define the new sampling times $t_{i}^{1C}$ as $t_{0}^{1C} := t_{0}^{(1)}$, and recursively for $i$ any nonnegative integer

 In analogy with (\ref{tau-0s}), (\ref{tau-0}) and (\ref{tau+0}), we introduce the following times